On-line predictive linear regression: Appendix B: Explicit algorithms

 For all three main models considered in this paper there are relatively efficient algorithms for computing prediction intervals.
-In this appendix we will describe two of them, one new (the MA predictor) and the other not known in the statistical community (the de Finetti predictor).
+In this appendix we will describe two of them, one new (the MVA predictor) and the other not known in the statistical community (the IID predictor).